fekitibi/lua-resty-redis/README.markdown

     If set to true, then verifies the validity of the server SSL certificate (defaults to false).
 Note that you need to configure the lua_ssl_trusted_certificate to specify the CA (or server) certificate used by your redis server.
 You may also need to configure lua_ssl_verify_depth accordingly.

+* `ssl_format`

+    Specifies the format of ssl_cert and ssl_key, either "pem" or "der".
+Defaults to "pem".

+* `ssl_cert`

+    If specified, this is the SSL/TLS certificate in string format that the client sends during the handshake.

+* `ssl_key`

+    If specified, this is the private key in string format corresponding to ssl_cert during authentication.

 * `server_name`

     Specifies the server name for the new TLS extension Server Name Indication (SNI) when connecting over SSL.